awesometim1/Log-Analysis/README.md

 3. Navigate to the vagrant folder (Use `cd`)
 4. Use the command `vagrant up`
 5. Then log in using `vagrant ssh`
+6. `cd` into the vagrant directory and use this command to create and load the news database: `psql -d news -f newsdata.sql`
-6. Type in the following command: `python3 news.py`
+7. Type in the following command: `python3 news.py`

-If done correctly, you will see the intended output!
+If done correctly, you will see the intended output! (**sample output can be found in this repository**)

 ## Program Design